ACT (test): Format

-The required portion of the ACT is divided into four multiple-choice subject tests: English, mathematics, reading, and science reasoning.
-Subject test scores range from 1 to 36; all scores are integers.
+The required portion of the ACT is divided into three multiple-choice subject tests: English, mathematics, and reading.
+Subject test scores, including the optional science section, range from 1 to 36; all scores are integers.
 The English, mathematics, and reading tests also have subscores ranging from 1 to 18 (the subject score is not the sum of the subscores).
-In addition, students taking the optional writing test receive a writing score ranging from 2 to 12 (this is a change from the previous 1–36 score range); the writing score does not affect the composite score.
+In addition, students taking the optional writing test receive a writing score ranging from 2 to 12 (this is a change from the previous 1–36 score range); the optional science and writing scores do not affect the composite score.
 Prior to September 2015, there was a Combined English/Writing score, which was a 36-point combination of the 36-point English Test score and the 12-point Writing subscore.
 The ACT has eliminated the Combined English/writing score and has added two new combined scores: ELA (an average of the English, Reading, and Writing scores) and STEM (an average of the Math and Science scores).
 These changes for the writing, ELA, and STEM scores were effective starting with the September 2015 test.

 Each question answered correctly is worth one raw point, and there is no penalty for marking incorrect answers on the multiple-choice parts of the test; a student can answer all questions without a decrease in their score due to incorrect answers.
 This is parallel to several AP Tests eliminating the penalties for incorrect answers.
 To improve the result, students can retake the test: 55% of students who retake the ACT improve their scores, 22% score the same, and 23% see their scores decrease.